NILE VALLEY – MIDDLE EGYPT (Luxor, Aswan, Sohag, Asyut, Qena)

 Great pains have been taken to mutilate the sculptures of this temple.
 The work of demolition is attributable, in the first instance, to the zeal of the early Christians, and afterward, to the policy of the Iconoclasts, who curried favour for themselves with the Byzantine court by the destruction of heathen images as well as Christian ones.
 It’s notable that images/icons of Horus are often less mutilated than the other carvings.
 In some wall scenes, every figure and hieroglyphic text

 At the southern extremity of the dromos of the Great Temple was a smaller temple, apparently dedicated to Hathor; Several Roman emperors made artistic and architectural contributions.
 During the Roman era, Philae was the site of the last known inscription in Egyptian hieroglyphs, written in AD 394, and the last known Demotic inscription, written in 452.
-There were many Coptic crosses and graffiti originating from the mid 1800s.
+Many Coptic crosses and graffiti were originating from the mid-1800s.

-Today, I traveled with a young woman from Seattle.
-We took a share van most of the way and then walked about a kilometer crossing the Aswan Low Dam and a village to the boat pier.
+Today, I travelled with a young woman from Seattle.
+We took a shared van most of the way and then walked about a kilometre crossing the Aswan Low Dam and a village to the boat pier.
 The boatmen keep the passengers to as few as possible and as most were privately booked by tour companies, we finally found the smallest boat who charged only 200 EP for the trip to Philae and back.
 We wanted to share with a young Egyptian couple but that was not allowed.

 We walked back the same way and parted ways at the Nubian Museum;